Meditation Philosophy and Practice

-Padma is currently on retreat and studying meditation in the Himalayas of India, and from there she is joining this group directly and guiding the meditations and discussions every Monday evening, via Skype!
+Padma is currently on retreat and continuing her advanced meditation in the Himalayas of India with her guru, and from there she is joining this group of senior students directly – guiding the meditations and discussions every Monday evening, online.

-You are welcome to join this classes in person in Vancouver (at 7 PM, Pacific Standard Time), or join via Skype from anywhere in the world.
+You are welcome to join this classes in person in Vancouver (at 6:30 PM, Pacific Time), or join online from anywhere in the world.

-This talk is recored and is available to you as a registered student, which you can listen to for the month on this website.
-Once you are registered, you will be sent a password to access this page and audio talk.
+This talk is recored and will be available to you, which you can listen to for the season on the website.
+You will be sent a password to access this audio talk.

-The remaining 3 Monday evenings in the month are for questions, Q&A, and group discussions with Padma, for about 20+ minutes, and then Padma leads the group into a guided meditation.
+The next Monday evening is for questions, and group discussions for about 20 minutes, and then a lead-in to a guided meditation.

 REGISTER HERE to join

-WHAT TO EXPECT AT A PADMA MEDITATION GROUP (in person or by Skype):
+WHAT TO EXPECT AT A PADMA MEDITATION GROUP CLASS

 The format of a class of Padma Meditation is very unique and follows to some extent the method of her Himalayan meditation teacher.
-Padma teaches in an authentic and original manner, and her lessons are the result of her 26+ years that she has studied and practiced advanced meditation and meditation philosophy.
+Padma teaches in an authentic and original manner, and her lessons are the result of her 27+ years that she has studied and practised advanced meditation and meditation philosophy.

 Padma Meditation classes are informal yet highly focused and effective.